The Jerusalem Festival of Light was held for a week in June 2011 — from June 15 to June 22 in the Old City of Jerusalem.

 Most of the events were free, but there was a special concert on June 9th with the Jerusalem Symphony Orchestra and a special show (twice nightly) – The Butterfly Effect (acrobatics and video art) in the Gan HaBonim (near the Old City Ramparts) which had admission charges.

 The Butterfly Effect was a stunning acrobatic performance conducted on the side of the Old City Ramparts (they use the wall as the stage) – the acrobats are amazing and the production is boosted by the video effects and live music.
-The story is a simple one of a long standing war betwen the Empire of Light and the Empire of Darkness and how it is eventually resolved.
+The story is a simple one of a long standing war between the Empire of Light and the Empire of Darkness and how it is eventually resolved.
 The story is narrated during the performance but it probably isn’t needed and the show can certainly be enjoyed without the story.
 Simply one of the best shows we have seen.

 The Jerusalem Festival of Light promises to be a spectacular and popular summer event in the Old City of Jerusalem.